thepsalmist/ecommerce/Docs.md

 Project

+Product/Shop App

     Product model:
         -title
         -description
         -

     Class Based Views
         get_object - is the method that retrieves the object

 Cart App
     Sessions
         store time any given user is on the website, you can set expiry times